nolaProgramierer/DGMD-E28-blackjack/README.md

 # DGMD-E28-blackjack

-A place must be placed before cards will be dealt.
+A bet must be placed before cards will be dealt.